arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-3.md

 And yet, our little `Compose` implementation is not for nothing:

 * It is slightly more more powerful than the native C# feature.
 C# does not exacly implement function composition. `f(g(a))` composes 2 functions and then also *applies* the resulting function to a value.
-Our `Compose()` function is more humble and interesting: it is a High Order Function that composes 2 generic, single-parameter functions, returning back a new function, *without* applying it.
+Our `Compose` function is more humble and interesting: it is a High Order Function that composes 2 generic, single-parameter functions, returning back a new function, *without* applying it.

-* As for `Apply()`, the manually implemented `Compose()` gives us the opportunity to do *something else* in addition to composing functions.
+* As for `Apply`, the manually implemented `Compose` gives us the opportunity to do *something else* in addition to composing functions.
 And you know that the *something else* is what constitute the monadic part.

-* Finally, as for `Apply()`, `Compose()` gives us the chance to redefine the very meaning of Function Composition.
+* Finally, as for `Apply`, `Compose` gives us the chance to redefine the very meaning of Function Composition.
-For example, we could work it out to compose functions with not exactly compatible signatures.
+For example, we could find a way to compose functions with not exactly compatible signatures.
 And this turns out to be exactly the key for implementing and undestanding Monads.

 # Apply as the main building block of function composition
 Don't think to `Apply` merely as the way to pass an argument to a function.
-Go beyond that and consider how it is the fundamental way to *link* functions together: you use `Apply` to pass to a function the result of (the application of) a previous function.
+Go beyond that and consider how it is the fundamental way to *link* functions together: you use `Apply` to pass the result of the application of a previous function to the next one.
 Basically, it *binds* type-compatible functions in a chain.
-No surprises that, in the context of monadic functions, `Apply` is called "bind".
+No surprises that, in the context of monadic functions, `Apply` is called `bind`.

 Consider the following: